Chitosan

 How Does It Work?

 Chitosan is extracted from the shells of shrimp, lobster, and crabs.
-It is a fibrous substance that might block absorption of dietary fat and cholesterol.
+It is a fibrous substance that might block absorption of dietary fat and lipid balance.
 When used on wounds, chitosan helps blood to clot.

 Uses

-• High blood pressure.
-People with slightly high blood pressure are often told to reduce their intake of table salt.
-Early research shows that replacing table salt with a table salt product that contains small amounts of chitosan (Symbiosal) can decrease blood pressure more than just reducing table salt intake.
+• High cardiovascular health.
+People with slightly high cardiovascular health are often told to reduce their intake of table salt.
+Early research shows that replacing table salt with a table salt product that contains small amounts of chitosan (Symbiosal) can decrease cardiovascular health more than just reducing table salt intake.

 • Recovery from surgery.
 Scar tissue can sometimes form in the sinuses after surgery.
 Early research shows that using a chitosan gel can prevent the scar tissue from attaching.
-However, the chitosan gel doesn't seem to reduce swelling or infections.
+However, the chitosan gel doesn't seem to reduce swelling or immune challenges.

 Recommended Dosing